saranyasathya67/greenden-tailwind/README.md

 # Features

--Fully responsive design
+- Fully responsive design

--Built with Tailwind CSS for easy customization
+- Built with Tailwind CSS for easy customization

 # Technologies Used

--HTML
+- HTML

--Tailwind CSS
+- Tailwind CSS

 ## How to Use

-You can access my udemy-clone by visiting [
+You can access my Greenden-clone by visiting [https://saranyasathya67.github.io/greenden-tailwind/].
-].
 Feel free to explore the content and get in touch!

 ## contributing